-Fig. 1: IT benefits and competitiveness
+Fig. 4: IT benefits and competitiveness

 In the paper we presented a case of how IT impacts business process change and how can this enhance competitiveness.
 The implementation of internal server for use of documentation exchange was the key factor of followed changes in internal processes that enabled better competitive position of the company.
 With identified process change factors we showed some of the major areas of change the introduction of internal server brought about.
 The changes reflected improvement in both process (flexibility, transparency, and efficiency) and decision support fields (information quality).
-The changes are summarized in Figure 1.
+Process field enhancement reflects especially in faster creation of the documents, faster process flow and straight reaction to the customer demands.
+Availability of data, better transparency of documents as well as readiness of data from more than one person is also process view of enhanced competitiveness.
+Finally, process changes reflecting in work done with less people, lower costs of operation and work done faster have great impact on company's competitive position on the market.
+However, not just process but also decision support view significantly affects organizational performance.
+This can be summarized under improved information quality (enhanced control, less external disturbances, fewer mistakes made as well as better rightness of data).
+The changes are summarized in Fig. 4.
 Our future work will focus on the presented business process change factors, especially those dealing with information quality.
 We'll try to explore business value of IT through analyzing the connection between information quality and business process improvement and how this can enhance business performance.